DevXAbhay/LeafLens-Smart-Recommendation-System-for-Health-Care-Support/README.md

 # LEAFLENS: LEAF IDENTIFICATION SYSTEM 🌿
-Dive into the world of botany with LeafLens.
-Armed with the power of the Xception model, this project transforms your device into a leaf-identifying superhero.
-Simply upload an image, and let LeafLens unveil the mysteries of nature one leaf at a time!
-Whether you're a curious nature lover or a budding botanist, LeafLens is here to help you discover the leafy wonders around you. 🌿🔍
+Dive into the world of **medicinal botany** with **LeafLens**! 🌿✨ Powered by the **Xception model**, this ML-driven tool identifies leaves and reveals their **medicinal properties**.
+Simply upload an image, and let LeafLens unlock nature’s healing secrets—one leaf at a time!
+Whether you're a **health enthusiast, herbalist, or botanist**, LeafLens is your guide to the world of medicinal plants. 🔍🍃

 # ABSTRACT